alikitsi/knots_converter/README.md

 # knots_converter

-this is my first project on github
+this is my first ever project on github
+I used python